project-origin/documentation/background.md

 Our take on RED II directive, is to use the marked resolution, in Denmark this is currently hourly, for time correlation, and to use the price-areas with inter-connectors to model the congestion areas.

-During the project we saw it not only benefits the production of renewable-fuels, but generally to document the use of electricity.
+During the project we saw it not only benefits the production of e-fuels, but generally to document the use of electricity.
 Many companies want to have a green profile, and <a href='https://sustainability.google/projects/24x7/'>Google has a goal of using renewable energy matched on an hourly level.</a>

 ## The GO system